NIckPugin/learningKotlin/README.md

 # learningKotlin
-All my the programs that I write as a beginner in Kotlin and software development in general.
+All the programs that I write as a beginner in Kotlin and my journey in learning more about software development in general.